kporten/template-react/apps/trpc/README.md

 ## Setup

 - Copy `.env.example` and rename it to `.env`, then change the values if needed
-- Run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database and seed initial data
+- After `pnpm install` you can run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database and seed initial data

 ## Tasks